leamas/orange-pi5-opencpn/README.md

     $ systemctl --user enable --now power-btn.service power-led.service

+Install system service initiatoing the session: We want the xrdp session to start directly on boot rather than on first login.
+Edit the _xrdp-session.service_ file, it contains hardcoded user and home directory paths.
+Activate using:

+    $ sudo cp xrdp-session.service /etc/systemd/system
+    $ sudo systemctl enable --now xrdp-session.service

 Remote desktop
 --------------
 gnome-remote-desktop: used to work all of a sudden broke, unable to find a console.
-Eventually I just have up on it.
+Eventually,  I just have up on it.
+Sigh.
+Use xrdp instead.

 Install packages: